Zmajevac Viewpoint

 One of the main stops is the Tunnel of Hope, the underground lifeline that connected the besieged city with the outside world.
 Around 120 meters of the tunnel are open for visitors, giving you a powerful sense of how important this passage was for Sarajevo.

-We also visit the Museum of Veterans in Dobrinja, a meaningful local place where you can learn more about the defense of the city and, when available, speak with people who directly experienced those events.
+We also visit the Museum of Veterans in Dobrinja, a meaningful local place where you can learn more about the defense of the city and, when available, hear from people who directly experienced those events.
 Entrance to the Museum of Veterans is free and based on voluntary donations, which directly support this local museum.

 This is not just a war tour.
 It is a story about survival, courage, ordinary people, and a city that refused to give up.